borbware/unity-basics-course/programming/3-classes-methods.md

         experience = value * 1000;
     }
 }

-//This is an example of an auto-implemented
+public int Health{ get; set;} // This is an example of an auto-implemented property
-//property
-public int Health{ get; set;}
 ```